Royal Caribbean Ships by Size (2023): Best List

 Royal Caribbean International has been delivering innovation at sea for over 50 years.
 Each new class of ship has been considered an architectural marvel featuring the latest technology and guest experiences.
 Royal Caribbean currently makes the biggest cruise ships in the world.
 The cruise line continues to revolutionize vacations with itineraries to more than 270 destinations in 72 countries on six continents, including Royal Caribbean’s private island destination in The Bahamas, Perfect Day at CocoCay, the first in the Perfect Day Island Collection.

-Royal Caribbean’s largest ship is Icon of the Seas.
-This is the biggest cruise ship in the world, and the first of the Icon class of ships.
-The Icon of the Seas‘ tonnage is five times that of the Titanic.
-The ship is 1,198 feet long, and features 20 decks in total, with a capacity for 7,600 guests and 2,350 crew.
+Royal Caribbean’s largest ship is the Icon of the Seas.
+This is the biggest cruise ship in the world and the first of the Icon class of ships.
+The Icon of the Seas’ tonnage is five times that of the Titanic.
+The ship is 1,198 feet long and features 20 decks, with a capacity for 7,600 guests and 2,350 crew.

 Are the bigger ships better than the smaller ships?

 When it comes to deciding between Royal Caribbean ships, size does matter.
 While the larger ships may offer more amenities and activities, the smaller vessels can be just as exciting.
-Both large and small ships offer an array of features that are sure to keep guests entertained during their voyage, depending on what they are looking for in a cruise experience.
+Large and small ships offer an array of features that will keep guests entertained during their voyage, depending on what they are looking for in a cruise experience.

-This ultimately comes down to personal preference and also what type of cruise your taking.
-For example, a family Caribbean cruise with kids will most likely want a full waterpark and plenty of pools.
-Whereas an Adults only cruise to Alaska might be more about the destination and less about the big ship amenities.
+This ultimately comes down to personal preference and the cruise you are taking.
+For example, a family Caribbean cruise with kids will likely want a complete waterpark and many pools.
+At the same time, an adult-only cruise to Alaska might be more about the destination and less about the extensive ship amenities.

 What new Royal Caribbean ships are coming?

-Icon of the Seas is the first in the new-build in the Icon class.
-She will be the first LNG powered cruise ship for Royal Caribbean and is scheduled to debut in January of 2024 as the largest cruise ship ever built.
+Icon of the Seas is the first in the new building in the Icon class.
+She will be the first LNG-powered cruise ship for Royal Caribbean and is scheduled to debut in January of 2024 as the largest cruise ship ever built.

-Utopia of the Seas will be the sixth Oasis class cruise ship.
-She will also be the first LNG powered Oasis class ship.
-She is scheduled to debut in the Spring 2024.
+Utopia of the Seas will be the sixth Oasis-class cruise ship.
+She will also be the first LNG-powered Oasis class ship.
+She is scheduled to debut in the Spring of 2024.

 List of Royal Caribbean ships on order